How do I apply?

 Rice certainly does offer financial assistance.
 Every student accepted into the Ph.D. program receives substantial financial support.
 As you may know, Rice University is one of the leaders among U.S. universities in per capita endowment.
 This enables us to offer a full tuition waiver and a full stipend to all individuals who are admitted into the Ph.D. program in philosophy.
-For 5 years, contingent on satisfactory progress, a typical fellowship award is just over $27,000.
+For 5 years, contingent on satisfactory progress, a typical fellowship award is over $28,000 annually.
 The total value of the average financial award, including both fellowship and tuition waiver, is more than $48,000 per year.
 There is no separate application for financial aid.

 Can I apply for admission with entry at the beginning of the Spring semester, rather than the Fall semester?

 No. Our program can only admit applications for entry at the beginning of the Fall semester.

 Can you tell me more about the writing sample required for application into the Ph.D. program?

 This is a very important part of your application.
 The writing sample should be a philosophy paper that showcases the best of your abilities in philosophy.
 It need not be in your intended area of study, but it’s preferable if it is.
 The paper should reveal philosophical virtues such as clarity, focus, and solid argumentation, as well as originality, critical thinking, and evidence of a solid understanding of key philosophical concepts.
 Writing samples should be no longer than 5,000 words, and double-spaced.
 If you submit a longer paper, you should indicate which areas demonstrate your abilities to best advantage and indicate which parts of the paper readers should focus.

 Can you tell me more about the Statement of Purpose?